aminmarashi/gpt-api-companion/extension/README.md

 4. Load the extension in Google Chrome:

+    0. Run `yarn bundle` to create an extension bundle, then unzip the bundle
     1. Open the Extension Management page by navigating to `chrome://extensions`.
     2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-    3. Click the LOAD UNPACKED button and select the `dist` directory.
+    3. Click the LOAD UNPACKED button and select the `pack` directory that you extracted from the bundle.

 ## Usage